-Regarding Food technology, the contents are Principles of unit operations in the food industry aimed to the removal or reduction of biological, chemical and physical hazards: cleaning of equipments and raw materials, heat treatments, cooling and freezing, operations operating on water content or water availability.
+Regarding Food technology, the contents are Principles of unit operations in the food industry aimed to the removal or reduction of biological, chemical and physical hazards.
+Case studies of food processes on different product categories.

 Regarding Food microbiology, the first part of the course deals with general topics related to microbial contamination of foods.